cy7sh/website/content/posts/testing-peasycrypt.md

 	}
 }
 ```
 `checkDirTree` does a walk on `path`, skips the root directory, and compares the name of each directory it encounters with the corresponding element on the `expectedTree` slice.
-The output of `filepath.WalkDir` is deterministic, which means we can hardcode the order of files and directories it outputs after successful run of `encryptDirectory`.
-Since the contents of `plainDir` are always the same, we know that the test failed when the output of `filepath.WalkDir` doesnot match with what we hardcoded.
+The output of `filepath.WalkDir` is deterministic, which means we can hardcode the order of files and directories it outputs after a successful run of `encryptDirectory`.
+Since the contents of `plainDir` are always the same, we know that the test failed when the output of `filepath.WalkDir` doesnot match with what we hard coded.
 ```
 encryptDirectory(plainDir + "/", cryptDir, true)
 checkDirTree(t, cryptDir, expectedTreeWithoutRoot)